 Before you begin installation

 1) Clean surfaces.
-Before starting, make sure all surfaces are clean, dry, smooth, and free from dust, grease, wax, etc. Lightly sand any glossy surfaces to remove sheen.
-Clean the back surface of the panels by wiping with a clean cloth.
+Before starting, make sure all surfaces are clean, dry, smooth, and free from dust, grease, wax, etc. Clean the back surface of the panels by wiping with a clean cloth.

 2) Dry layout.
 It is recommended that you perform a “dry layout” prior to applying any adhesive.
 Measure walls, check for level and square.
 Depending on dimensions and room construction, you may need to trim some panels accordingly.
 Depending on your project, when fitting for dry layout, panels can be centered at a focal point, such as behind a sink or the center of a room.
 For the purpose of the layout only, build out from both sides of the focal point, to ensure how the tiles fit into the space.